 The dial can also present an actual lunar cycle.
 The lunar month is said to be equivalent to 29.53059 days, or 29 days, 12 hours, 44 minutes and 2.8 seconds, or 2,551,442.98 seconds.

 To present this cycle with the highest precision, the watchmaker has equipped its in-house L.U.C.
-Calibre 96 LD with en extremely precise moon phase complication, in which the moon-bearing disc sports 135 teeth.
+Calibre 96 LD with an extremely precise moon phase complication, in which the moon-bearing disc sports 135 teeth.

 Well, it may sound not so impressive, but it also implies that one of your many great-grandchildren will have to correct the moon-phase calendar by just one day in 122 after you buy the timepiece!
 Sounds accurate enough to me.

-Cased inside a fairly large (for a dress watch) 18-karat rose gold body whole 42 mm in diameter, the Calibre 96 LD is equipped with a pair of stacked co-axial mainspring barrels providing for a generous power reserve of 65 hours.
+Cased inside a fairly large (for a dress watch) 18-karat rose gold body whole 42 mm in diameter, the Calibre 96 LD‘s main feature is a pair of stacked co-axial mainspring barrels providing for a generous power reserve of 65 hours.

 Chopard doesn’t say anything about the unit’s price, but I’m afraid it won’t be cheap*.

-*UPDATE ON PRICE: Well, it seems like the MSRP has been set at hefty $30,000.
-Well, the watch does deserve such a price tag.
+*UPDATE ON PRICE: The brand decided to set the MSRP at hefty $30,000.
+Well, all things considered, the watch does deserve such an impressive price tag.

 Chopard L.U.C Lunar Big Date specification